seeingnft/teia-/Governance-on-Teia.md

 Currently there seems to be a consensus towards quadratic voting and some kind of option to swap hDAO for the new Tea DAO Token.

+### Equity

+Our mission to reach true decentralization and equity includes a community-decided allotment to guarantee marginalized communities are included in governance.
+We understand that now is the time to take a novel, genuine approach to equitable governance and acknowledging the needs of our most underrepresented communities in a concrete way.
+Leaders within these groups are being nominated by the community and will be included in the weaving of the new Teia DAO.

 ## ORG-Structure